District Planning & Finances

 The Prevailing Wage Act requires contractors and subcontractors to pay laborers, workers and mechanics employed on public works construction projects no less than the general prevailing rate of wages (consisting of hourly cash wages plus fringe benefits) for work of a similar character in the county where the work is performed.

-Please use the following link to find the Prevailing Wage Rate determinations by the Illinois Department of Labor for Lake County.
+Click here for the Prevailing Wage Rate determinations by the Illinois Department of Labor for Lake County.

-Total Compensation Package 2023
+Total Compensation

 Illinois Municipal Retirement Fund (IMRF)